danielskowronski/3d-parametric-window-f-lock/README.md

 In-place printing without supports.

 It worked fine with Hyper PLA-CF, although probably any similar material will work.
-Everything printed fine even at 0.24mm layer.
+Everything printed fine, even at 0.24mm layer; however, for small diagonal lanyard hole, I'd recommend going with 0.16-0.20mm.

 10% in-fill should be sufficient, I stuck with Cross-Hatch from Orca Slicer.